 Postfix must be started after the

-docker0 inteface has been brought up, and to express the dependency we must alter every postfix service units (this may vary based on the host distribution):
+docker0 inteface has been brought up, and to express the dependency we must override Postfix’s service units (this may vary based on the host distribution):

 # systemctl | grep postfix postfix.service loaded active exited Postfix Mail Transport Agent postfix@-.service loaded active running Postfix Mail Transport Agent (instance -)

-in this case of both of the Postfix services with:
+in this case it is enough to override only the Postfix instance service with: